Overview

 CLIENT REVIEWS

-and perform annual reviews with each Client.
-All accounts are reviewed for consistency with Client investment
+perform annual reviews with each Client.
+All accounts are reviewed for consistency with Client investment strategy, asset

-strategy, asset allocation, risk tolerance, and performance.
-More frequent reviews may be triggered by changes in
+allocation, risk tolerance, and performance.
+More frequent reviews may be triggered by changes in an account holder’s

-an account holder’s personal, tax, or financial status.
-Geopolitical and macroeconomic-specific events may also
+personal, tax, or financial status.
+Geopolitical and macroeconomic-specific events may also trigger reviews.
+Our

-the Financial Institutions where their assets are custodied.
-From time to time or as otherwise requested, clients may
+Financial Institutions where their assets are custodied.
+From time to time or as otherwise requested, clients may also receive

-also receive written or electronic reports from First Pacific Financial and/or an outside service provider, which
+written or electronic reports from First Pacific Financial and/or an outside service provider, which contain certain account

-contain certain account and/or market related information, such as an inventory of account holdings or account
+and/or market related information, such as an inventory of account holdings or account performance.
+Clients should

 ITEM 14 - CLIENT REFERRALS & OTHER COMPENSATION